xsro/xsro.github.io/content/About.md

 draft: false
 ---

-# Hi👋
+# Chen Liu👋

-I am a junior student in [NJUPT](http://www.njupt.edu.cn/).
 I study Automation and write notes and codes.

-## Some of my works💼
+I am interested in Control Theory, Programming skills, DevOps and more.
+I am also a geography and history enthusiast in my spare time.

+## Codes💼

 | project                                                                         | repo                                                                  | description               | language      |
 | ------------------------------------------------------------------------------- | --------------------------------------------------------------------- | ------------------------- | ------------- |